Finn S. Fassbender

 2 Faculty of Medicine, University of Tübingen

-With personalised medicine, the goal isn’t to ignore all the hard-won evidence from thousands of others and just back my best hunch about the patient.
-It’s to build a model representation that can sit alongside that evidence—to help me understand how this person in front of me might be similar to, or different from, the populations in the trials I’ve read and past patients I’ve treated.
+With personalised medicine, the goal isn’t to ignore the evidence from thousands of others and just back a hunch.
+It’s to build a model representation that helps me see how the person in front of me is similar to, or different from, the populations in the trials I’ve read.
+Electronic health records are essentially a huge log of interventions and outcomes.
+We just haven’t been good at reading them causally.
+Yet.

 projects